Get a Print Quote in Seconds - Not Weeks

 These standards are consistent with what Adobe and HP have defined for their products and map cleanly to them.

-With the SKU system identifying the most granular aspects of print jobs, pricing could be applied to various attributes and elements.
-Using those pricing elements with logic and a thorough pricing algorithm, the system could calculate the total price for a print job.
+The SKU system identifies the most granular aspects of print jobs, allowing pricing to be applied to various attributes and elements.
+Using those pricing elements with logic and a thorough pricing algorithm, the system calculates the total price for a print job.
 Because this consistent pricing formula is used for all suppliers with a standardized job specification, print prices from different suppliers in the system are always comparable.

 Shipping

 The system supports all major shipping carriers and supplier delivery options.
-It also allows the buyer to enter their shipping account values, use the supplier's shipping offering, or the platform offering.
-All of these shipping options add to the cost and impact the delivery date.
+It also allows the buyer to enter their shipping account values and use the supplier's account or platform offering.
+These shipping options add to the cost and impact the delivery date.

 Markup

-Every organization involved in producing a print job will add its own markups for a specific product, press, paper, service, parcel, shipping, or the overall job cost.
-Today, printers add these markups manually or use formulas in a series of spreadsheets.
+Every organization producing a print job will add markups for a specific product, press, paper, service, parcel, shipping, or the overall job cost.
+Today, printers manually add these markups or use formulas in spreadsheets.
 We needed to automate markup in our application to calculate a buyer and supplier price.

 Delivery Date